davidlamt/personal-blog/content/post/personal-thoughts/17-migrating-from-wordpress-to-hugo.md

 ### Quick Generation

-I do not have experience with other static site generators but users have stated this Hugo's generation is blazingly fast.
+I do not have experience with other static site generators but users have stated that Hugo's generation process is blazingly fast.

 Apparently, **sites with hundreds of pages can be generated in less than a second**.

 Count me in.

 Of course, there are many factors that play into generation speed so your mileage will vary.
-At the time of this post, this site is generated in about 83ms.
+At the time of this post, **this site is generated in about 83ms**.

 ### Preview